Implementing workflows

 }

-If different activities need different options, like timeouts or a task list, multiple client-side stubs can be created with different options.
+If different activities need different options, like timeouts or a task_list, multiple client-side stubs can be created with different options.

 public FileProcessingWorkflowImpl() {